tfsumon/byteboltsec-hugo-test/content/english/blog/data-breach-examples.md

 ### #1.
 Weak and Compromised User Credentials
 Weak and stolen credentials are among the most common [causes of data breaches](https://www.breachsense.io/blog/data-breach-causes/).
 While passwords are often used to protect sensitive data, they can also be the weakest link in cybersecurity.

-To reduce the risk of weak and stolen credentials, companies should not only implement strong password policies but also ensure that they have a robust cybersecurity monitoring program in place to detect and respond to potential breaches.
+To reduce the risk of weak and stolen credentials, companies should not only [implement strong password policies](https://breachsense.io/blog/password-security-data-breach/) but also ensure that they have a robust cybersecurity monitoring program in place to detect and respond to potential breaches.

-Two-factor authentication is another effective security measure that provides an additional layer of protection by requiring users to provide a second form of identification, through software or hardware token..
+Two-factor authentication is another effective security measure that provides an additional layer of protection by requiring users to provide a second form of identification, through software or hardware token.
 ### #2.
 Social Engineering
-Social engineering attacks, such as phishing emails, phone calls, or in-person interactions, can have serious consequences for businesses as cybercriminals can use the data obtained to breach IT systems and launch further attacks.
+Social engineering attacks, such as phishing emails, phone calls, or in-person interactions, can have [serious consequences for businesses](https://breachsense.io/blog/small-business-data-breach-consequences/) as cybercriminals can use the data obtained to breach IT systems and launch further attacks.

 To prevent and mitigate the risks associated with social engineering attacks and data breaches, companies should increase spam filtering via email gateways and consider the implementation of antivirus and endpoint security tools.

 Employee education and training are also critical in helping to identify and avoid social engineering attacks.
 ### #3.
 Malware